-Unlike previous experiments, participants in Experiments 5a and 6a were asked to rate, not how hard each trial was, but how well-known they felt the proper noun that made up each stimulus was.
-For example, participants were asked "How well-known is Hamlet to people in the US?".
-The participants gave their answer on a scale of 1 to 7 (as in Steffens et al. 2005), with 1 being labeled as "Known by Almost No One" and 7 being labeled as "Known by Almost Everyone".
+Unlike previous experiments, participants in Experiments 5a and 6a were asked to rate, not how difficult each trial was, but how well-known they felt the proper noun that made up each stimulus was.
+For example, participants were asked 'How well-known is Hamlet to people in the US?'.
+The participants gave their answer on a scale of 1 to 7 (as in Steffens et al. 2005), with 1 being labeled as 'Known by Almost No One' and 7 being labeled as 'Known by Almost Everyone'.
 The goal of this question was to elicit a rating for how familiar each subject was with the proper nouns used in the stimuli.
-This functioned as a way of insuring the participants knew that the proper nouns were proper and replaced the question regarding difficulty ("How hard was it to decide?") that the previous experiments asked.
-To check whether the familiarity-rating question itself was influencing responses, Experiments 5b and 6b used the original difficulty-rating question instead of the familiarity-rating question.
+This functioned as a way of insuring the participants knew that the proper nouns were proper and replaced the question regarding difficulty ('How hard was it to decide?') that the previous experiments asked.
+To check whether the familiarity-rating question itself was influencing responses on the blend-matching task, Experiments 5b and 6b used the original difficulty-rating question instead of the familiarity-rating question.

 Another difference between Experiments 5 and 6 and the other experiments was the use of capitalization in the stimuli.
 Since capitalizing only the first letter in a blend could have suggested that it was a proper noun and since not capitalizing any of the letters could have suggested to the participants that it was a common noun, the stimuli were presented in all capital letters.

-The results were clear: In three of the four proper-vs.-common-noun experiments, individual participants were significantly more likely than chance to give mostly positionally-faithful responses, and the fourth missed significance by a single participant (see table in 12).
-In all four experiments, responses were significantly more likely than chance to be positionally faithful (see table in 13).
+The results were clear: In three of the four proper-vs.-common-noun experiments, individual participants were significantly more likely than chance to give mostly positionally-faithful responses, and the fourth missed significance by a single participant (see by-participant portion of the table in Table 8).
+In all four experiments, responses were significantly more likely than chance to be positionally faithful (see by-response portion of the table in Table 8).
 These results are consistent with the hypothesis that blend formation is affected by emergent Positional Faithfulness for proper over common nouns, in both segments and stress.